MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2217-do-not-mark-enums-with-flagsattribute.md

 ## Cause

-An externally visible enumeration is marked with <xref:System.FlagsAttribute>, and it has one or more values that are not powers of two or a combination of the other defined values on the enumeration.
+An enumeration is marked with <xref:System.FlagsAttribute> and it has one or more values that are not powers of two or a combination of the other defined values on the enumeration.

+By default, this rule only looks at externally visible enumerations, but this is [configurable](#configurability).

 ## Rule description